ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production

 \subsection{Modality Load Variance}

-\stitle{Load variance in different modalities.} Figure~\ref{fig:mm:data} characterizes data distributions in \image, \audio, and \video, focusing specifically on the image, audio, and video parts of request inputs.
+\stitle{Load variance in different modalities.} Figure~\ref{fig:mm:data} characterizes data distributions in \image, \audio, and \video, focusing specifically on the multimodal inputs.
 Unlike text prompts, multimodal inputs are more likely to have standard sizes depending on upstream applications.
 As such, in all three workloads, the tokenized lengths of multimodal inputs exhibit irregularly shaped distributions, clustering around certain values (\eg around 2,500 for \video in (b)) instead of following typical power-law distributions like the text modality (see Figure~\ref{fig:io}).
-In addition, given the diverse number of multimodal inputs per request (shown in (a))\footnote{ We expect \audio and \video to have more multimodal inputs per request as their applications continue to mature. } and the lack of correlation between text and multimodal tokens (shown in (c)), we observe highly \emph{varied} load on modality encoders, as illustrated in (d).
+In addition, given the diverse number of multimodal inputs per request (shown in (a)) and the lack of correlation between text and multimodal tokens (shown in (c)), we observe highly \emph{varied} load on modality encoders, as illustrated in (d).

-Two observations further complicate the load variance in multimodal workloads. $(i)$ The variance of multimodal load can be independent of the load from text tokens.
-For example, nine hours into the \image workload, an abrupt increase in the image token rate occurs, while the text token rate remains constant. $(ii)$ Similar to the input/output distributions in language workloads, the distributions of multimodal data also shift over time, as revealed in Figure~\ref{fig:mm:data}(b).
-For instance, the average image length in \image varies by up to 19\% over the course of a day.
+Two observations further complicate the load variance in multimodal workloads. $(i)$ The variance of multimodal load can be independent of the textual load.
+For example, nine hours into the \image workload, the image token rate sees an abrupt increase, while the text token rate remains constant. $(ii)$ Similar to the input/output distributions in language workloads, the multimodal data distributions also shift over time, as revealed in Figure~\ref{fig:mm:data}(b).
+For instance, the average image length in \image varies by up to 19\% over one day.

-\stitle{Load variance in omni-modality.} Figure~\ref{fig:mm:omni} presents the same analysis on \omni, an omni-modal workload where requests can contain multiple modalities in addition to text.
+\stitle{Load variance in omni-modality.} Figure~\ref{fig:mm:omni} presents the same analysis on \omni, an omni-modal workload where requests can contain more than two modalities.
 Unsurprisingly, the workload exhibits more complex variability, featuring a greater number of multimodal inputs per request and more diverse shifting patterns in input load (\eg audio load rises during the day, while image load becomes prominent past midnight).
-Moreover, as new applications of omni-modal LLMs change how customers use our service, we anticipate that the load variance in omni-modal workloads will continue to evolve.
+Moreover, as new applications of omni-modal LLMs emerge, we anticipate that the load variance in omni-modal workloads will continue to evolve.

-In both cases, load variance presents challenges to the resource efficiency of multimodal inference, necessitating serving systems that can scale resources (\eg encoder instances) for each modality independently.
+In both cases, load variance presents challenges to the resource efficiency of multimodal inference, necessitating serving systems with more flexible resource scaling.

 {